General Operating Support

 - Established federal tax exempt 501(c)(3) or equivalent status.

-- Total operating expenses less than $166,000 in the previous year.
+- Total operating expenses less than $174,000 over the past four years.

 - No overdue or unapproved final or interim reports from previous SEMAC grants.

-- Did not receive Operating Support from the Minnesota State Arts Board (MSAB) within the past two fiscal years.
+- Did not receive Operating Support, or Community Arts Education Support, from the Minnesota State Arts Board (MSAB) within the past two fiscal years.
+Those currently awaiting a decision on future MSAB funding should contact the office for guidance on when to apply to SEMAC.

 General Operating Support may be requested for staffing and salaries, equipment purchase, facilities and maintenance, or other administrative expenses.
 These grants do not require matching funds, however, funds may not be requested or used for programming, program expansion, or any of these other prohibited expenses.